SIDHARTH06/INVALID-HYPERLINK-FLAGGING/README.md

 # INVALID-HYPERLINK-FLAGGING-WEB APP + MALICIOUS LINK FLAGGING
 Project for Code Init() : Team TARS
 <br>HOW TO USE
+<br> RUN MAIN.PY with all the requirents for hyperlink validation given below installed.
 <br>TYPE IN THE LINK TO BE CHECKED
 <br>CLICK SUBMIT, WAIT FOR 3-5 MINS :))
 <br> YOU WILL GET A LIST OF INVALID AND VALID LINKS